Samuel DeBruin

 Involvement:

 • Michigan Autonomous Aerial Vehicles.
 MAAV is a multi-diciplinary team of student engineers from EECS and Aerospace Engineering.
-Founded in 2009, we build autonomous quadrocoptors for the International Aerial Robotics Competition every summer.
+Founded in 2009, MAAV builds autonomous quadrocoptors for the International Aerial Robotics Competition every summer.
+For several years I was the team lead for the hardware subteam, designing and creating printed circuit boards for the flight systems.

 Documents: